 George Reeves (Superman/Clark Kent), Phyllis Coates (Lois Lane), Jeff Corey (Luke Benson), Walter Reed (Bill Corrigan), Stanley Andrews (The Sheriff), Ray Walker (John Craig), J. Farrell MacDonald (Pop Shannon)

-Superman and the Mole-Men was the first feature film appearance of Superman (although at 58 minutes in length, it barely even scratches that definition).
+Superman and the Mole-Men was the first feature film appearance of Superman (although at 58 minutes in length, it barely even scratches the definition of a feature film).
 Superman had only first appeared in Action Comics #1 thirteen years earlier and quickly gained a high profile throughout the 1940s via a radio show and a popular series of animated cartoons.
 His first actual live-action film appearance was in the serials Superman (1948) and Atom Man vs Superman (1950) where he was played by Kirk Alyn.

 Superman and the Mole-Men came along a little early for the great alien invader fad of the 1950s but it holds some interesting allegiances to it.
 It was released to theatres one month after The Day the Earth Stood Still (1951).
 By contrast to almost all alien invader films, which took the view that their arrival was inimical and a deadly threat that must be fought off, both The Day the Earth Stood Still and Superman and the Mole-Men are among the few films of the decade where the arrival of visitors from elsewhere is not necessarily something threatening and that the greatest menace proves to actually be human prejudice.
 While The Day the Earth was about a trigger-happy soldier, Superman and the Mole-Men has Superman standing between the innocent child-like Mole-Men and a lynch mob of angry locals who are determined to kill them.